FilippoMazzara/Progetto_IFO/README.md

 same on both the client and server sides, they are: .csv .tsv .xls .xlsx .maf

-When a file that is not already in maf standard is chosen the app will try to turn it the closest it can to maf standard in order to understand the data more easily.
+When a file that is not already in MAF standard is chosen the app will try to turn it the closest it can to MAF standard in order to understand the data more easily.
 If the transformation is not possible then the app will still show the file but display a warning and many of the funcionalities will not be available.
 If the file is not readable at all it will show an error.

-If you are having problems visualizing your file you should check whether they are maf compatible [here](https://www.bioconductor.org/packages/devel/bioc/vignettes/maftools/inst/doc/maftools.html#1_Introduction).
+If you are having problems visualizing your file you should check whether they are MAF compatible [here](https://www.bioconductor.org/packages/devel/bioc/vignettes/maftools/inst/doc/maftools.html#1_Introduction).
-There is a possibility that with a few tweaks your file can also be adapted to work fine in the app, still in many cases if your file is using another genetic standard is very likely that you don’t need this because the app will handle all the conversions for you!
+There is a possibility that with a few tweaks your file can also be adapted to work fine in the app, still in many cases if your file is using another genetic standard is very likely that you do not need this because the app will handle all the conversions for you!

 If you are still having problems or if you just want to make a contribution for the project here are some of the inner workings of the
 conversion:

-All the column names in your files are tried to be matched with the maf standard column names through these case insensitive pairing lists:
+All the column names in your files are tried to be matched with the MAF standard column names through these case insensitive pairing lists:

       ```